jasontjz/b2b_portal/README.md

 CRUD & RESTful routes

 There exists 7 different types of routes:
-/homepage, /contact (GET): Displays all the products, Gets and displays the contact us details /products/add (GET): Shows a form to create new products /products(POST): Adds new product to the database /products/:id (GET): Shows the info of one selected product
+/homepage, /contact (GET): Displays all the products, Gets and displays the 'contact us' details /products/add (GET): Shows a form to create new products /products(POST): Adds new product to the database /products/:id (GET): Shows the info of one selected product